Optimization of Structural Flood Mitigation Strategies: Model

-Constraints \eqref{eqn:specific-ofmp-valid-structures} imply a large feasible region, as the OFMP's spatial extent is typically much larger than the flood's extent.
-To reduce the solution space, the notion of a \emph{restricted region} $\mathcal{P}$ is thus introduced, where wall centroids are forced to reside in $\mathcal{P}$.
-The constraints \begin{linenomath*}
+Constraints \eqref{eqn:specific-ofmp-valid-structures} imply a large feasible region, as the spatial extent is typically much larger than the flood's extent.
+To reduce the solution space, the notion of a \emph{restricted region} $\mathcal{P}$ is thus introduced, where centroids must reside in $\mathcal{P}$.
+That is, \begin{linenomath*}

-\end{linenomath*} are thus appended to the problem above, completing the model definition used in this paper.
+\end{linenomath*} is appended to the problem above, completing the primary model used in this paper.